 Flat-bar bikes have always been a mainstay of the Boardman range, and the latest selection includes this great-value runabout.
 Shimano Acera mountain bike gears provide a wide range with a bottom ratio that should get you up the steepest urban hills even if you're laden with shopping.
 Tektro hydraulic brakes bring it to a halt.

-Here's a go-faster hybrid that will still take bad roads and trails in its stride thanks to its 35mm Schwalbe Kojak tyres, though being slicks they'll struggle in actual mud.
-Hung on the lightweight aluminium frame are a set of Shimano hydraulic discs and Sora 18-speed gears with an 11-32 cassette for a wide gear range.
+Here's a go-faster hybrid that will still take bad roads and trails in its stride thanks to its 40mm Schwalbe G-One Allround tyres.
+Hung on the lightweight aluminium frame are a set of Shimano Deore hydraulic discs and 105 22-speed gears with an 11-34 cassette for a wide gear range.
 It's a bit short of features and extras, but there are mounts for rack and eyelets, so you can fit them without too much faff.

 The Ridgeback/Genesis bike family has always excelled at practical bikes and the Tempest carries that tradition into hybrid 2.0 territory with an 11-34 cassette for a very wide gear range that'll get you up just about anything in the UK.
 There are mounts for a rack and mudguards, so you can set it up for touring as well as round town use.

 A bike with an upright riding position doesn't need a women's version as much as a drop-bar bike, but it's nice to get components like an appropriate saddle and grips as part of the package, without having to get the shop to swap them over.
 The women's version of the Sirrus Elite has a frame with a slightly shorter reach for each size than the men's bike.